 - Well and Wellhead Management

-- Soil particles clouding water and impairing habitat for fish and aquatic plants.
+- Soil makes water cloudy and destroys habitat for fish and aquatic plants.

-- Nutrients such as phosphorus promoting the growth of algae, which crowds out other aquatic life, or leads to growth of toxic blue-green algae.
+- Nutrients like phosphorus and nitrogen promote the growth of algae, which crowds out other aquatic life, or leads to growth of toxic blue-green algae.

-- Chemicals such as antifreeze, oil, fertilizers, pesticides, or metals, threatening the health of fish and other aquatic life.
+- Things like antifreeze, oil, fertilizers, pesticides, and metals threaten the health of fish and other aquatic life.

-- Bacteria and disease-causing organisms from pet and animal waste making lakes, ponds and streams unsafe for wading and swimming.
+- Bacteria and disease-causing organisms from pet and animal waste make lakes, ponds and streams unsafe for wading and swimming.

-- Polluted runoff water flowing down a poorly sealed or unused well which has not been properly decommissioned, thus contaminating a drinking water supply.
+- Polluted runoff flowing down a poorly designed well or an unused well which has not been properly decommissioned can contaminate a drinking water supply.

 Key Tips for Reducing Pollutants:

-- Keep fertilizer granules, pesticides, soil, mulch, and yard waste (grass clippings, tree leaves, twigs, etc.) off paved and other impermeable surfaces.
-Sweep or blow them with a leaf blower onto permissable sites such as the lawn.
+- Keep fertilizer, pesticides, soil, mulch, and yard waste (grass clippings, tree leaves, twigs) off paved surfaces.
+Sweep them onto the lawn or use yard waste in compost.
 Do not sweep or hose them into the street.
-When dealing with pesticides, read and follow label directions.
+Read and follow label directions.

-- Store and dispose of household hazardous waste (pesticides, paints, paint thinners, cleaning products, oil, anti-freeze, etc.) according to label directions and out of reach of storm or flood waters.
-Do not dump old or excess products into the sink or toilet, street gutter or ditch, storm drain, or onto the ground.
+- Store and dispose of household hazardous waste (pesticides, paints, paint thinners, cleaning products, oil, anti-freeze, etc.) according to label directions and out of the way of storm or flood waters.
+Do not dump them into the sink or toilet, street gutter or ditch, storm drain, or onto the ground.
 Clean up spills immediately.

 - Recycle and reduce yard waste.
 Leave grass clippings on lawns or compost them.
-Chip woody waste into compost or to use as mulch.
+Chip woody waste into mulch.

 - Clean roof gutters and street curbs of tree leaves, grass clippings, sediment, litter, and other debris.

-- Scoop pet feces and flush it down the toilet or securely bag and place in the trash for disposal.
-(Do not flush cat litter into any sewer or septic system, or flush any pet feces if you have a septic system.)
+- Scoop pet feces and securely bag and place in the trash for disposal.

 - Wash cars at a commercial carwash and not in the driveway or street.

 - Maintain plant cover on slopes to stabilize the soil.
-Promptly seed bare areas in lawns and place mulch on bare garden soil.
+Seed bare areas in lawns and mulch bare garden soil.